romwh/Games/README.md

 # Games
-A collection of all my game save files for the sake of storage and sharing.
+A collection of my save files for storage and sharing.